General measurements with limited resources and their application to quantum unambiguous state discrimination: Abstract

 \section{Abstract}

-In this report we present a framework for implementing arbitrary $n$-outcome quantum measurement as a sequence of two-outcome measurements requiring only single ancillary qubit.
-Our procedure is the same as one presented in \cite{AnOi08} but in addition offers particular construction for a two-outcome partial measurements.
-We exemplify this framework on the unambiguous state discrimination.
-In the simplest case it gives the same construction as is known, if we opt for performing conclusiveness measurement first.
-However, it also offers possibility of performing measurement for one of the state outcomes, which shows flexibility of presented framework.
+{ In this report, we present a framework for implementing an arbitrary $n$-outcome generalized quantum measurement (POVM) on an $m$-qubit register as a sequence of two-outcome measurements requiring only single ancillary qubit.
+Our procedure offers a particular construction for the two-outcome partial measurements which can be composed into a full implementation of the measurement on any gate architecture.
+This implementation in general requires classical feedback; we present specific cases when this is not the case.
+We apply this framework on the unambiguous state discrimination and analyze possible strategies.
+In the simplest case, it gives the same construction as is known, if we opt for performing conclusiveness measurement first.
+However, it also offers possibility of performing measurement for one of the state outcomes first, leaving conclusiveness measurement for later.
+This shows flexibility of presented framework and opens possibilities for further optimization.
+We present discussion also on biased qubit case as well as general case of unambiguous quantum state discrimination in higher dimension. }